RESTful API 101

 How to Build RESTful APIs (Example)

 Next, I will illustrate how to build RESTful APIs with a concrete example.
 I will make references to the constraints and guidelines brought up in the previous section.
 Please go back to the previous section if you have trouble remembering them.
+Let’s say that you want to build a blogging site.
+In the first phase, you need to develop endpoints for performing the following actions:

 1. Creating a new post